 The theological foundation upon which the field education program rests is the conviction that theological studies cannot be separated from or unrelated to church life.
 There is an intimate and necessary relationship between theological study, worship, and loving service to others.
 As an integral part of preparation for service to the Church in today’s world, the field education program manifests the relationship between worship, theological study, and service to God’s people.
-The supervised field education experiences offered have one fundamental concern: to assist students in deepening their relationship to God and to nurture their vocation to serve God through the Church.
+The supervised field education experiences offered have one fundamental concern: to assist students in deepening their relationship with God and to nurture their vocation to serve God through the Church.

-All students in the M.Div. degree program are required to complete six (6) semesters of supervised field education in order to be certified for graduation.
+All students in the MDiv degree program are required to complete six (6) semesters of supervised field education in order to be certified for graduation.
 The actual time required for field education during the semester will vary, depending upon the particular demands of each project and the student’s responsibilities.

 Programs available to students in the School of Theology include the following: